Batalion Comic Book Museum and Club

 This bar and museum are devoted to the controversial comic book work of Kája Saudek.

-Walking into Prague’s Batalion Comic Book Museum and Club, one might be forgiven for thinking that they’ve wandered into a bar decorated from Roy Liechtenstein’s sexual nightmares, but this museum/club is actually a love letter to Czech comics pioneer Kája Saudek.
+Walking into Prague’s Batalion Comic Book Museum and Club, you would be forgiven for thinking that you’ve wandered into a bar decorated from Roy Liechtenstein’s sexual nightmares, but this museum/club is actually a love letter to Czech comics pioneer Kája Saudek.

-One of the leading voices in the underground Czech comics scene of the 1970s, Saudek took inspiration from a number of American artists such as Robert Crumb.
-His works often depicted large-breasted women in lurid situations, but contained pointed satire and criticism of Czechoslovakia’s communist regime.
-After having a number of his works outright banned during their initial release, much of Saudek’s works were not made available in full until the 1990s.
+A leading voice in the underground Czech comics scene of the 1970s, Saudek took inspiration from American artists such as Robert Crumb.
+His works often depicted large-breasted women in lurid situations but contained pointed satire and criticism of Czechoslovakia’s communist regime.
+A number of his works were banned during their initial release, and his work was not made available in full until the 1990s.

-Saudek passed away in June of 2015, but his work continues to live on in the permanent gallery above the Batalion Bar in Prague.
+Saudek died in June of 2015, but his work continues to live on in the permanent gallery above the Batalion Bar in Prague.
 The space is owned by a father-son team, the elder of which was a friend of Saudek’s.
 The gallery located on the second floor of the club holds a number of Saudek’s original pages under glass.
-The bar space itself is also decorated with enlarged color versions of his panels.
-The sensational figures of half-naked women and angels popping out of nearly every surface.
+The bar space itself is decorated with enlarged color versions of his panels, with sensational figures of half-naked women and angels popping out of nearly every surface.
 Unsurprisingly, this also adds to its raucous atmosphere.
 (Make no mistake, this is also a standard crazy-weekend bar).

-Should you fall in love with the late artist’s work, the Batalion also sells reproductions, shirts, mugs, and the lot for visitors to take home.
-Fans of comics, rebellion, drinking, or simply unknown artists could well do for a visit to this bar that certainly would have been banned in an earlier age.
+Should you fall in love with Saudek’s work, the Batalion also sells reproductions, shirts, mugs, and memorabilia.
+Fans of comics, rebellion, drinking or simply unknown artists could well do for a visit to this bar that certainly would have been banned at an earlier age.